quasar-team/CanModule/Documentation/sphinx-source/objective.rst

 In order to use CanModule in your  project/server/code there are two ways

-* source-clone from `CanModuleGitlab`_ and integrated into a cmake build chain.
+* by source-clone from `CanModuleGitlab`_ and integrated into a cmake build chain.
 * binaries to copy for other build chains are available CERN-wide from `NexusCan`_ .